Charlotte Maxeke: Legacy

 The ANC also hosts an annual Charlotte Maxeke Memorial Lecture.

 Beatrice Street in Durban was changed to Charlotte Maxeke Street in her honour.

-Maitland Street in Bloemfontein was renamed Charlotte Maxeke Street in honour of her contribution to South Africa.
+As the woman who contributed and brought African Methodist Episcopal Church (AME) to South Africa and was elected as the president, her legacy now in South Africa is the league for women named "Charlotte Maxeke ladies fellowship".
+In 2012, Maitland Street in Bloemfontein was renamed Charlotte Maxeke Street in honour of her contribution to South Africa.